sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 After extracting leftover data from the source and destination addresses **10.4.1** and **10.4.2** (due to the PM3 prefix), you can see slight deviations in packet structure but a similar theme.
 In all fairness, the opportunity to finally explore PM3 and different USB tooling in depth was a good hit of happy chemicals on its own, so I went ahead and explored.

-For wireshark, I generally used this view layout and filter baseline:
+For wireshark, I generally use this view layout and filter baseline:

 ```plaintext
 !(usb.urb_type == URB_SUBMIT && usb.endpoint_address.direction == IN) &&